Symmetry in complex unit gain graphs and their spectra: Introduction

 In the current article, we consider these types of symmetry, and the relation between them, in the complex unit gain graph paradigm.
 These objects are, effectively, weighted bidirected graphs with weights on the complex unit circle, such that the weight of every arc is equal to the inverse weight of its converse arc.
 In a recent (re)popularization, the generalizations of various well-studied graph theoretical objects, such as signed graphs and the Hermitian adjacency matrices for directed graphs \cite{guo2017hermitian, liu2015hermitian, mohar2020new}, have seen quite some attention.
 Applications of gain graphs are primarily related to quantum state transfer \cite{coutinho2014quantum}, and spectral analysis of these objects has yielded a number of interesting parallels to complex geometry, see e.g. \cite{wissing2022unit}.

 While some relations between the aforementioned symmetries are clear, the existence of (an infinite family of) signed graphs which are spectrally symmetric but not sign-symmetric was open until recently, when \citet{ghorbani2020sign} constructed the family $\Gamma_s$ (illustrated in Figure \ref{fig: inf family signed graphs}) and proved that such signed graphs exist.
 While mention is made of other infinite families that have the desired property, they seem to effectively involve adding vertices to the leftmost hexagon in Figure \ref{fig: inf family signed graphs}.
 Thus, this article addresses a natural follow-up question, and asks what happens when the framework is generalized to encompass all complex unit gain graphs, rather than just signed graphs.
+We note that by restricting all gains to $\pm i$, one can obtain a gain graph on any underlying graph that is spectrally symmetric, as was already observed in \cite{guo2017hermitian, liu2015hermitian}.
+However, these gain graphs are also sign-symmetric.

 As a gentle introduction to the subject matter, we first consider spectral symmetry of gain graphs.
 We show that a graph $G$ is underlying to only spectrally symmetric gain graphs if and only if it is bipartite, and that every graph is underlying to some spectrally symmetric gain graphs.
 Then, we consider a number of doubling operations whose origin lies with a well-known recursive construction of Hadamard matrices.
 By design, these constructions yield gain graphs with symmetric spectra.
 While most of them also implicitly yield sign-symmetric gain graphs, we prove that a subtle adaptation of Sylvester's double transforms an arbitrary gain graph into infinitely many switching-distinct gain graphs that are not sign-symmetric.